 BODEGA evaluates a given adversarial example by comparing it to the original text and measuring \textit{confusion}, checking if the victim classifier changed its prediction; \textit{semantic} similarity between the two texts using BLEURT \citep{sellam-etal-2020-bleurt}; and \textit{character} similarity using Levenshtein distance \citep{1965}.
 All three scores are expressed as numbers in 0-1 range and are multiplied for a single BODEGA score, but can also be interpreted separately for better understanding of the results.

 Additionally, we introduce a limit on the number of queries an attacker can perform to make our evaluation closer to real-world scenarios.
-The maximum numbers of posts that social media allow a user to submit within a short amount of time are not disclosed, but companies working in the area cite between 10 and 100 submissions per day\footnote{E.g. \url{https://help.simplified.com/en/articles/6067588-what-are-the-daily-posting-limits-on-each-social-media} or \url{https://support.buffer.com/article/646-daily-posting-limits}}.
-Based on this, we have decided to allow each attacker to send up to 50 variants of each text piece.
+The maximum numbers of posts that social media allow a user to submit are not disclosed, but estimated between 10 and 100 submissions per day\footnote{E.g. \url{https://help.simplified.com/en/articles/6067588-what-are-the-daily-posting-limits-on-each-social-media} or \url{https://support.buffer.com/article/646-daily-posting-limits}}.
+We decided to generally allow 50 attempts, but also test how this parameter influences the performance (see Experiment 4).